culture

 Valentina Cameranesi | ph.
 Piergiorgio Sorgetti

-Allegretto is a project that I developed together with Incalmi, a reinterpretation of their Maniera modular system.
-The system consists of a grid, a potentially infinite, extendable and removable structure, on which a coating is applied.
-I have been working on just that: on how to alter it, distort it and manipulate it.
-Completing the enameled copper wall are then small objects, of different sizes, materials and proportions, that explore the theme of color, central to this project.
-It's as if each color had a bit of its own form of choice, its own note of choice — hence the musical reference.
+Allegretto is a project I developed in collaboration with Incalmi, a reinterpretation of their modular system Maniera.
+The system consists of a grid, a potentially infinite, extendable, and removable structure, over which a cladding is applied.
+My work focused precisely on this: how to alter, distort, and manipulate it.
+Completing the enamelled copper wall are small objects of varying sizes, materials, and proportions, exploring the theme of colour, which lies at the heart of this project.
+It’s as if each colour had its own preferred form, its own preferred note – hence the musical reference.

 Yes.
-The Maniera system is based on an almost engineering concept, and my job was to give it a shape that could enhance its personalization potential — today I'm the interpreter, but tomorrow it could be another designer, an architect.
-Anyone can decide how to go to work on the grid, as if it were a staff on which everyone can write their music.
+The Maniera system is based on an almost engineering-like concept, and my role was to give it a form that would maximise its customisation potential – today it’s me interpreting it, but tomorrow it could be another designer, another architect.
+Anyone can decide how to work on the grid, as if it were a musical staff on which anyone can write their own composition.

 Valentina Cameranesi during one of the design phases | ph.
 Piergiorgio Sorgetti

-The transition from Maniera to Allegretto, the deformation you're talking about, takes place right before the spectator's eyes.
+The transition from Maniera to Allegretto, the deformation you mention, happens right before the viewer’s eyes.

-Yes, that's right, we start from a wall that is 100% Stylish, and slowly the coating begins to deform, as if it were stripped, moved, opened.
-Of course there is an idea of unity, the material is common, the approach is common, but at a certain point the lines are no longer straight, and only lines are left broken by curves, a bit like in the clef of the violin, or in some plans of baroque churches.
-This also gives movement to the wall, not a mechanical movement, sharpened by the impact of light on the material.
-During the work, I happened to define the wall as “sensual”, where sensuality is linked to matter, to the involvement of all the senses, although obviously, as in all contemporary projects, the visual impact remains the strongest.
+Exactly.
+Yes, exactly, we start with a wall that is 100% Maniera, and slowly the cladding begins to transform, as if it were being stripped, shifting, opening.
+There is a sense of unity, the material is the same, the approach shared, but at a certain point the lines are no longer straight, and only broken curves remain, like a treble clef, or some Baroque church plans.
+This gives the wall movement, not mechanical but poetic, heightened by the play of light on the surface.
+During the process, I described the wall as ‘sensual’, where sensuality comes from the material, from engaging all the senses, even though, as in all contemporary projects, the visual impact remains dominant.

-How was the collaboration between you and Incalmi born?
+How did the collaboration between you and Incalmi begin?

-We met a few years ago.
-I was developing projects for an exhibition at the Jacqueline Sullivan Gallery in New York.
-I really love Fausto Melotti's work on ceramics, and I'm fascinated by the technique of enamel on copper, so I came up with the idea of combining the two.
-Doing some research, I discovered that Incalmi's laboratory was the only one to do this process.
-We started to collaborate, especially on my projects.
-It was they, later, who involved me on this.
+We met a few years ago while I was developing projects for an exhibition at the Jacqueline Sullivan Gallery in New York.
+I have a deep admiration for Fausto Melotti’s ceramic work, and I’m fascinated by the technique of enamel on copper, so I had the idea of combining the two.
+During my research, I discovered that Incalmi’s workshop was the only one working with this technique.
+We began collaborating, especially on my own projects.
+Later, it was they who invited me to work on this one.

-How important was the place assigned to you, the former military hospital of the Blessed Sacrament, in defining the project?
+How important was the location you were assigned, the former Santissima military hospital, in defining the project?

-A lot, in the sense that starting from space I also went to hypothesize the visual impact of the project, a natural approach in set design, which is one of the things I deal with.
-Having coordinates, limits, always helps me a lot: in this case I decided that I would work around the two windows, that I would go and dress up the space, including the external landscape in the internal one.
-This is not something conceptual, I simply worked on a corner of the room as if it were a section of a minimal space — minimal in the sense of reduced, not minimal.
+Very important.
+Starting from the space itself, I also envisioned the project’s visual impact, which is a natural approach in set design, one of my specialities.
+Having coordinates and constraints always helps me a lot: in this case, I chose to work around the two windows, cladding the space so as to incorporate the external landscape into the interior.
+It wasn’t conceived as a purely conceptual gesture; I simply worked on a corner of the room as if it were a section of a minimal space –minimal in the sense of reduced, not in the sense of minimalism.

 Detail of one of the decorative elements created for Allegretto | ph.
 Piergiorgio Sorgetti